High Seas Trader

-High Seas Trader is a 1995 naval business simulation video game.
+High Seas Trader is a naval business simulation game published by Impressions Games in 1995 for MS-DOS and Amiga.
 The player runs trade routes, fends off pirates, collects artifacts and offers transport to fellow countrymen in need, all for the sake of climbing up the game's ranking ladder, which in turn allows the player to buy bigger ships, more firepower and larger cargo holds to progress more quickly in the ranks.

 Gameplay

 The game is set in the year 1650.
 The player starts out with the most basic ship (Fluyt) and 5,000 (5k) gold.

 Nations

 The player chooses a nation at the beginning of the game.
 Consequences lie in the relations between nations; which nations declare war/peace will determine which ports the player can access at given times, and which ships will open fire on them at sea.
 The options are: